 But XO isn’t just about exxy ingredients – fresh and dried chillies, shallots and garlic are also mixed in.
 The chilli isn’t meant to smack you in the face, but to impart a smokiness, zing and help intensify the flavours.

 Dan Hong, head chef at Sydney Chinese restaurant Mr Wong, says the dried seafood element in XO makes the condiment a great match for fresh seafood.
 He serves it with pippies (a classic pairing), as well as mud crabs and rock lobster.
 “It accentuates that delicious seafood flavour,” he says.

 In recent years XO has stretched its umami-filled arms beyond the woks of our most popular Chinese restaurants.
-Melbourne’s Bar Liberty serves XO pippies with savoury doughnuts, and Matti Fallon currently reps the sauce with clams, garlic shoots and spring onion pancakes at Broadsheet Kitchen.
+Melbourne’s Bar Liberty serves XO pippies with savoury doughnuts, and Matti Fallon was repping the sauce with clams, garlic shoots and spring onion pancakes at Broadsheet Kitchen in 2019.

-Others substitute the dried seafood with meat or fish, including salami (Continental Deli, Sydney), leftover charcuterie (Summertown Aristologist, Adelaide) and, in a move characteristic of seafood master Josh Niland, the heart and spleen of a bass grouper (Saint Peter, Sydney).
+Others substitute the dried seafood with meat or fish, including salami (Continental Deli, Sydney), leftover charcuterie (Summertown Aristologist, Adelaide) and, in a move characteristic of seafood master Josh Niland, the heart and spleen of a bass grouper has been used at (Saint Peter, Sydney).

 Despite its “extra old” etymology, XO has become an international classic in a few short decades, as likely to be found on a breakfast menu in a contemporary local cafe as it is in a white-linen Cantonese restaurant.
 Not bad for two little letters.

 Madame Wu, 71 Eagle Street, Brisbane City

 Canton Bay, 130A Mounts Bay Road, Perth

 This article was updated on December 11, 2020.